jakubBone/Client-Server-Application/README.md

 ## Additional Information
-PostgreSQL: Database used for storing user and email data.
+SQLite: Database used for storing users and emails data.

 Gson: Library used for JSON parsing.